samaursa/tlocEngine_wiki/Home.md

 tlocSamples
 ```

 The build process might seem complex at first.
-However, our configuration allows the greatest flexibility when working with different builds.
+However, this configuration allows the greatest flexibility when working with different builds.

 ###Repository Links###